All Episodes

 If you take a look at what we're seeing now and the points being made by Moon, good points, by the way.

-And I mean with with the utmost respect, a surface level overview.
+And I missed with the utmost respect, a surface-level overview.

 Every year, with this polarization, the likelihood of civil war increases.